What is the Most Important Role of a Community Manager?

 This is another area less important for a volunteer position at a shoestring site.
 More likely, I am checking Facebook, etc. to see if users are disgruntled, or leaving entirely.
 For me, this role has a lot in common with the Sponge.

 Oh, how I despise this role.
-But it’s got to be done every single day.
-These tasks are often delegated to newer volunteer Community Managers and Moderators, mainly because it’s a large and daunting task.
+But we must do it every single day.
+These tasks often go to newer volunteer Community Managers and Moderators, mainly because it’s a large and daunting task.
 It’s also to get their feet wet and give them an idea of how we do things.

-For this role (again, keep in mind, I’m a volunteer, and the site is run with a rather low budget), it’s more of the times when I’ve answered questions at in-person gatherings or helped someone get back onto the site when their only means of communicating with me is via Facebook wall posts or Twitter or the like.
+For this role (again, keep in mind, I’m a volunteer, and the site has a rather low budget), it’s more of the times when I’ve answered questions at in-person gatherings or helped someone get back onto the site when their only means of communicating with me is via Facebook wall posts or Twitter or the like.
 But this doesn’t happen too often.

 The Most Important Role of a Community Manager is …